rruuaanng/rruuaanng/README.md

 4. The freedom to distribute copies of your modified versions to others (freedom 3).
 By doing this you can give the whole community a chance to benefit from your changes.
 Access to the source code is a precondition for this.

 Developments in technology and network use have made these freedoms even more important now than they were in 1983.

-Nowadays the free software movement goes far beyond developing the GNU system.
-See the Free Software Foundation's web site for more about what we do, and a list of ways you can help.